 For more detail, see ORR's report UK rail industry financial information 2015 to 2016.

 How much have rail fares risen over the years?

 The average price paid for a single journey was £5.34 in 2015-16, a 0.3% reduction from £5.36 in 2014-15.
 This compares with £5.35 in real terms in the mid-1990s.

 How do rail fares here compare with the rest of Europe?

-Research published by the independent watchdog Transport Focus shows that while Britain had relatively high fares for some types of journeys compared to other countries in Europe, it also found that we have some of the lowest ticket prices for long distance journeys with operators now selling more and more cheap tickets.
+Research published by the independent watchdog Transport Focus in 2013 shows that while Britain had relatively high fares for some types of journeys compared to other countries in Europe, it also found that we have some of the lowest ticket prices for long distance journeys, with operators now selling more and more cheap tickets.

 Discounting by train companies has contributed to passenger numbers more than doubling in the last 20 years.
-There were 1.65billion journeys a year on our railway last year (2014-15).
-That's 4.5million a day.
+There were 1.7 billion journeys a year on our railway in 2015-16, which is 4.6 million a day.

 Britain has Europe's fastest growing railway.
 Rail journeys per head of population here grew 60 per cent between 1998 and 2013 to 24.7 a year, overtaking the Netherlands (20.6), widening the gap with France (17.7) and catching up with Germany (24.9).